jimlindstrom/InteractiveMidiImproviser/README.md

 ## Usage

-     vmpk &      # start 'Virtual Midi Piano Keyboard', which you use to interact with the program ./test.rb   # now begin playing.
+     cd improv   # move into the improv sub-project vmpk &      # start 'Virtual Midi Piano Keyboard', which you use to interact with the program ./improv.rb
+     # Wait for the improv'er to finish training
+     # Then, begin playing in VPMK.
 When you don't do anything for a few seconds, it times out and exits

 ## Some dependencies: